collinsrhuffiii/modulated-messages/README.md

 ![FFT](https://raw.githubusercontent.com/collinsrhuffiii/modulated-messages/master/assets/fft.png)

 ## Decoding
 Once we know a transmission is taking place.
 We must decode the signal to retrieve the message.
 To do so, we first FM demodulate the signal to get the AM signal.

 ![FM Demodulated Signal](https://raw.githubusercontent.com/collinsrhuffiii/modulated-messages/master/assets/received-signal.png)

-Next, we take the absolute value of the AM signal and find the envelope
+Next, we take the absolute value of the AM signal and find the envelope.

 ![FM Demodulated Signal](https://raw.githubusercontent.com/collinsrhuffiii/modulated-messages/master/assets/envelope.png)